 Incoming Students: What to Expect

 Congratulations!
-Welcome to the MSHA Program at the University of Illinois at Urbana-Champaign (U of I).
+Welcome to the MHA Program at the University of Illinois at Urbana-Champaign (U of I).
 We hope that the information and resources provided on this page will answer some of the questions you may have about attending U of I as a graduate student.

 How to Accept or Decline Admission:

-The MSHA program will evaluate your application and recommend a decision for admission to the Graduate College.
-An official Notification of Admission from the Graduate College will be made available to you via the online application system.
+The MHA program will evaluate your application and recommend a decision for admission to the Graduate College.
+An Official Notification of Admission from the Graduate College will be made available to you via the online application system.
 Admitted applicants will be sent an email notifying them that a decision letter is available, and to re-enter the system to view the decision.
 Login to your application status page and review your admission letter.
 At the bottom of the letter is a link where you will be able to accept or decline your admission offer.

 Getting started after accepting admission: